- What does United Way of Central Maryland (UWCM) do?

 A: UWCM acts as a critical source of funding, volunteers and other support for more than 100 nonprofits working on the front line across the region.
 UWCM saves these organizations substantial administrative, fundraising, customer service and marketing expenses.
 Through their involvement, expertise and leadership, UWCM helps other nonprofits build their capacity and efficacy at a time when every philanthropic dollar needs to count.

 A: Yes.
 UWCM’s designation policy encourages philanthropy for the causes people care about.
-They accept designations for a gift as small as $50 to any health and human service agency in the USA.
+They accept designations for a gift of $100 or more to any health and human service agency in the USA.
+Designations to UWCM, one of our initiatives or geographic areas do not have a minimum designation.
 Most collected designations are paid to charities monthly.

 A: UWCM distributes funds to more than 1,700 nonprofit health and human service agencies each year through designations, and approximately 120 receive grants.
 UWCM provides health and human service organizations with multiple opportunities throughout the year to compete for grant funding.